 - Borrowing books, movies, and magazines from the library

 - Free meals (birthday freebies, coupons)

 - Clothing (free clothing through clothing swaps, borrowing clothing from friends/ family)

 - Entertainment (free museum days, farmer’s markets, free community sports games, etc.)

 - Perks or benefits through your workplace (Do you know all the perks and benefits you get at your workplace?
 For example, my sister received free meals and dry cleaning when she worked in the hotel industry)

 Some gift cards start losing its value after a certain amount of time, which is why it’s important to be aware of any expiration dates.
-If you’re not planning on using your gift card, you can sell them online or give them to someone who will use it.
-Don’t be that person who lets their gift card money go to waste.
+If you’re not planning on using your gift card, you can sell them online through Card Cash, or give them to someone who will use it.
+Don’t be that person throwing away money by letting their gift cards go to waste.

-Paying for a gym membership you rarely use is a waste of money.
+Paying for a gym membership you rarely use is throwing away money.
 Sure you have good intentions and maybe you were disciplined about using it in the past, but you’re throwing money away by paying for something you don’t use.

 More affordable options include:

 - Ditching the gym entirely and working out at home (this is what I do)